mikepfrank/dynamic/src/simulator/README.md

 This module defines a class for dynamical coordinates, which means canonical coordinate pairs consisting of a generalized position coordinate and an associated generalized momentum coordinate.
+The 'leapfrog'-style approach for time integration (alternately updating the position and momentum coordinates) is implemented here.

 ### 2.9.
 Simulator object module (`simmor.py`).